How to Track Competitor Facebook Ads: Complete Guide [2026]

 Step-by-Step Facebook Ad Library Guide

 Step 1: Access the Ad Library: Navigate to facebook.com/ads/library.
-You don't need a Facebook account to use this tool, making it accessible to anyone researching competitor Facebook ads.
+You don't need a Facebook account to use this tool, making it accessible to anyone researching Facebook ads of competitors.

 Step 2: Set Your Location: Choose your target country or region from the dropdown menu.
 This is crucial because ad availability varies by location—an ad visible in the US might not appear in European results.
 For global brands, you'll want to check multiple regions to see their complete advertising strategy.